Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

 \subsection{Acknowledgement}

 A.S. wants to thank his advisor Professor Bill Minicozzi for his encouragement and support, as well as many helpful comments.
 J. X. would like to thank Professor Tobias Colding for introducing him to the subject.
-J. X. is supported by the grant NSFC (Significant project No.11790273) in China and Beijing Natural Science Foundation (Z180003).
+J. X. is supported by NSFC grant No. 12271285, the New Cornerstone Investigator Program and the Xiaomi Foundation.